-Transiting between international flights in Brisbane is simple - you won't even need to leave the Terminal!
+Transiting between international flights in Brisbane is simple - you won't even need to leave the International Terminal.
 The process for connecting with your flight will depend on the airline or airlines you are travelling with, so check with your airline or travel agent regarding any visa requirements and to understand if you need to check in for your next flight.

-Do I need a transit Visa?
+Do I need a transit visa?

 Some passengers may be eligible to transit without a visa, if they meet all of the eligibility criteria.
 To find out if you are eligible to transit without a visa, visit the Department of Home Affairs website.